oclipa/reactjs-cheat-sheet/README.md

     super(props);
     this.state = {
       hasError: false,
-      errorMessage: ''
+      message: ''
     }
   }

-  // can be used for both client- and server-side
+  // Can be used for both client- and
+  // server-side.
-  // is called in "render phase" when the DOM has not yet been updated
+  // Is called in "render phase" when the
+  // DOM has not yet been updated.
-  // should be used for rendering a fallback UI static getDerivedStateFromError(error) {
+  // Should be used for rendering a
+  // fallback UI.
+  static getDerivedStateFromError(error) {
-    // Update state so the next render will show the fallback UI. return { hasError: true };
+    // Update state so the next render will
+    // show the fallback UI.
+    return { hasError: true };
   }

-  // can only be used on the client-side
+  // Can only be used on the client-side.
-  // is called during the "commit phase" when the DOM has already been updated
+  // Is called during the "commit phase" when
+  // the DOM has already been updated.
-  // should be used for something like error reporting componentDidCatch = (error, errorInfo) => {
+  // Should be used for something like
+  // error reporting.
+  componentDidCatch = (error, info) => {
+    this.setState(
+      {
-    this.setState({hasError: true, errorMessage: error});
+        hasError: true,
-    //logComponentStackToMyService(errorInfo.componentStack);
+        message: error
       }
+    );
+    //logStackToService(info.componentStack);
+  }

   render() {
     if (this.state.hasError) {
-      return <h1>{this.state.errorMessage}</h1>;
+      return <h1>{this.state.message}</h1>;
     }

     return this.props.children;